datajake1999/OPL3GM_VSTi/readme.md

 * Transpose: Applies an offset to Incoming MIDI notes.
 * Emulator: Selects the OPL3 emulator that will be used.
 Nuked Is more accurate, while DOSBox runs faster.
 * HQResample: Internally Runs OPL3 emulation at the native OPL3 sample rate (49716 hZ), then resamples to the host sample rate using a decent algorithm.
 * PushMidi: Queue's MIDI events Instead of processing them Immediately.
-Queued events have sample accurate timing, while immediate events can have jittery playback.
+Queued events have sample accurate timing, while immediate events can have jittery playback with large audio buffers.

 # What's with the GUI?